antzGames/libGDX-Spriter-demo-updated/README.md

 # libGDX Spriter Demo (updated)

-A lot of the example Spriter repositories are old and I had a hard time making them work in HTML/GWT specifically.
+A lot of the example libGDX Spriter repositories are old and I had a hard time making them work in HTML/GWT specifically.
 This project template was created using  [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).
 It uses gdxVersion 1.11.0.

 This project includes the [spriter](https://github.com/Trixt0r/spriter) and [gdx-spriter](https://github.com/Trixt0r/gdx-spriter)